Avi Lewis: Canadian Broadcasting Corporation

-From 1998 to 2001, Lewis hosted CBC Newsworld's current affairs discussion show CounterSpin, where he presided over 500 debates.
+From 1998 to 2001, he hosted CBC Newsworld's current affairs discussion show CounterSpin, where he presided over 500 debates.
 He was later the host of Counterspin Sunday.
-In 2004, Lewis and his wife Naomi Klein collaborated on The Take, a documentary that detailed the "recovered factory" movement in Argentina.
-The Take, winner of the International Jury Prize, was nominated for four Gemini Awards.
 Lewis began hosting The Big Picture with Avi Lewis in the autumn of 2006 and On the Map in 2007.
+In the latter program, Lewis conducted interviews with Ayaan Hirsi Ali and John Bolton, among others.
 He was a panellist on Canada Reads, which aired from March 2 to 6, 2009, where he presented, and successfully defended, the winning book, Lawrence Hill's The Book of Negroes.

-On the Map

 In June 2007, CBC Newsworld debuted On the Map with Avi Lewis, a daily (Monday to Thursday) half-hour of international news commentary.
 On the Maps half-hour time slot was replaced with a half-hour summary of the daily hour-long show Politics by Don Newman.
 During the same time period on CBC Television, The Hour, hosted by George Stroumboulopoulos aired.

-Lewis discussed such issues as the "Oil Law" that the United States wished Iraq to adopt, women in Afghanistan, and what exactly is meant by the phrase "ungoverned spaces".

-Lewis conducted a June 11, 2007, interview with political writer Ayaan Hirsi Ali.
-After repeatedly and openly sniggering at Hirsi Ali's complimentary remarks about the United States, Lewis sharply questioned some of her views, including her denial of the existence of Islamophobia, her belief that Islam was inherently misogynistic, and her positive opinions concerning American democracy.
-Lewis compared Islamophobia to antisemitism, seeing both as equally real, to which Ali replied: "Racism is a universal trait, so is antisemitism, by the way.
-But I want us not to confuse a set of beliefs such as Islam, with ethnicity such as the hatred against Jews just because they are Jews, or against blacks just because they are black, or against gays just because of- it's something you can't do anything about.
-Whereas Islam is simply a set of beliefs, and it's not Islamophobic to say ... this is being done in the name of your religion."